Bronson got me back to living and showed me that I still have a life that’s worth living.

 Bronson not only made sure that I survived the stroke, but they helped me go through all of the rehab so I could get back to living.
 They didn’t know if I’d be able to talk, walk or drive again, but now I am doing all three.
 I keep a picture of myself from when I was in the intensive care unit.
 I had a trach and breathing tube and they had to cut my hair, of course.
 I keep that picture of me on my refrigerator so every time I get frustrated I can remind myself where I was vs. where I am now.
 I went from not being able to walk at all and being in a wheelchair, to using a walker, to now just using a cane.
 That’s just one of my little success stories and I owe it all to Bronson.

-There are so many people at Bronson Neuroscience Center and Bronson Methodist Hospital that I owe my success to: nurse practitioners Anita Buitenwerf and Julie Schafer, and doctors Joseph Wheeler and Melissa Radawski.
+There are so many people at Bronson Neuroscience Center and Bronson Methodist Hospital that I owe my success to: nurse practitioners Anita Buitenwerf, NP, and Julie Schafer, NP, and doctors Joseph Wheeler, PhD, and Melissa Radawski, MD.
 I also can’t say enough good things about my rehabilitation.
 I have the best physical therapists, occupational therapists and speech therapists at Bronson Rehabilitation Services (located inside Bronson Athletic Club).
-As part of my recovery, I also worked with my ear, nose and throat doctor, Celia Prophet-Graves.
+As part of my recovery, I also worked with my ear, nose and throat doctor, Cecilia Prophit-Graves, MD.